-Tom Semmes began painting as a young teenager.
-His inspiration came from exploration of the rolling hills of his Potomac, MD home and seeing these views mirrored in the work of Pierre Bonnard and the impressionists on view at the Phillips Collection.
-He was encouraged in his path by his artist grandmother and his aunt, daughter of French artist Eduardo Benito.
+I began painting as a young teenager inspired by the rolling hills of my Potomac, MD home and seeing these views mirrored in the work of impressionists and post-impressionists at local museums.
+I was fortunate to by encouraged on this path by my artist grandmother and my aunt, daughter of French artist Eduardo Benito.

 Q & A with Tom Semmes, Frederick News Post, May 7, 2015

 In his teens, Tom Semmes showed an early interest in painting.
 He majored in Fine Arts at the Rhode Island School of Design and later developed a career in graphic and web design.

 He studied at the Yellow Barn Studio in Glen Echo, MD, with Walt Bartman and completed a three-year Master Artists Program program taught by Glen Kessler at the Compass Atelier in Rockville, MD.

 He also has taken several landscape painting workshops in Santorini, the Maryland Eastern Shore, and Civita Castellana, Italy.
 He studied pastels with Wolf Kahn.

 Tom is a member of TAG/The Artists Gallery in Frederick, MD